reaovyd/sdkcord/README.md

 If you find that a response type is missing a field, please feel free to open an issue or a pull request to add that field.

+## OAuth2
+Most of the commands that are allowed only work when OAuth2 is enabled.
+If you want full support of the commands and events that you want to subscribe to, it is **strongly recommended** that you use the OAuth2 feature.

 ## Platforms Supported
 The platforms that are supported will be the major ones as listed here:
 - Linux